What is DBFlow?

 What DBFlow is not

-DBFlow is not a generic BPM platform, a Zapier clone, or a no-code process suite for non-technical users.
-It is a developer tool.
-Definitions are JSON schemas versioned in your database, typically authored from PHP providers or Standard/Pro admin tools.
+Not a BPM platform, Zapier clone, or no-code process suite.
+DBFlow is a developer tool — JSON definitions versioned in your database, authored from PHP providers or admin tools.

 • A replacement for Laravel queues or event listeners

-DBFlow Pro adds a Filament-native LogicFlow canvas (ProCanvasField) in Early Access / Preview.
-The JSON definition remains the runtime source of truth.
+DBFlow Pro adds a LogicFlow canvas (ProCanvasField) for visual definition authoring.
+JSON remains the runtime source of truth.

 Good use cases